dfinity/motoko/doc/md/language-manual.md

 -   it is non-expansive (see [Expansiveness](#expansiveness)).

-In scope of the declaration `type C < X0<:T0>, …​, Xn <: Tn > = U`, any well-formed type `C < U0, …​, Un>` is equivalent to its expansion `U [ U0/X0, …​, Un/Xn ]`.
+In scope of the declaration `type C< X0<:T0, …​, Xn <: Tn > = U`, any well-formed type `C< U0, …​, Un >` is equivalent to its expansion `U [ U0/X0, …​, Un/Xn ]`.
 Distinct type expressions that expand to identical types are inter-changeable, regardless of any distinction between type constructor names.
 In short, the equivalence between types is structural, not nominal.

 #### Productivity